PopnPrimp/popgym/resmonth/qtstrength_interview_september_2019.md

 ![Nola Hanson and Liv Adler of Trans Boxing](/assets/transbox.jpg)

 _Today we’re speaking with August, Carlo Maria, Davi, and Feathers, four members of a local NYC queer/trans specific strength training collective.
 The group, which has some serious heavy hitters re:powerlifting and athletic experience, hosts twice a month coached meetups for folks interested in strength training.
 They are also building a community of lifters who can learn from one another.
+Check em out at @QTStrengthNYC on Insta.
 Here are their thoughts on their project and the reason behind the work that they do!_

-Pop Gym: What's your sport?
+**Pop Gym: What's your sport?**

 August: Powerlifting, kettlebells, biking and pilates